shaunchuah/software_engineering_for_science/docs/index.md

 # Software Engineering for Biological Science (Zero to Hero)

-!!! quote
-    A journey of a thousand miles begins with a single step.

-    千里之行，始于足下。

 This course is designed for individuals with zero coding experience and provides a focused overview of key software engineering topics relevant to bioinformatics and machine-learning/AI workflows.

 It is designed to complement existing bioinformatics courses which have a focus on processing biological datasets, for example using R and Seurat for single-cell sequencing data.